 We operate an adopt, land, expand, and extend motion.
-Our open-source engagement and self-serve cloud motion help us identify and accelerate initial product adoption and use cases in an account.
+Our source available engagement and self-serve cloud motion help us identify and accelerate initial product adoption and use cases in an account.
 Our enterprise sales teams land these customers with subscription contracts for our software.
 Our expansion motion focuses on up-selling additional modules and increasing the footprint of usage of a given product, including across multiple buying centers within our customers' organizations.
 The multiple capabilities of our deep product portfolio allow us to extend by cross-selling additional integrated products to our customers.
-For example, a company may initially adopt an open-source use case of Terraform.
-After initial use of the open-source product, we frequently land their first paid use of Terraform to add enterprise functionality and support mission-critical cloud workloads.
+For example, a company may initially adopt a free community version use case of Terraform.
+After initial use of the source available product, we frequently land their first paid use of Terraform to add enterprise functionality and support mission-critical cloud workloads.
 As customers grow their cloud presence to support additional cloud-based workloads, they frequently expand the amount of Terraform they consume.
 In addition to this increased Terraform usage, customers also frequently extend into additional products such as Vault or Consul.
 This combination of adopt, land, expand, and extend affords us considerable growth opportunities within our customer base, and we focus our go-to-market strategy on developing and cultivating long-term customer relationships.
 The increased use of our platform by our customers is evidenced by our high net dollar retention rate.
-As of April 30, 2023 and 2022, our last four-quarter average net dollar retention rate was 127% and 133%, respectively.
+As of July 31, 2023 and 2022, our last four-quarter average net dollar retention rate was 124% and 134%, respectively.